rakete/BlenderHotReload/Readme.md

 Once you start the runner from your addon source directory it will start a blender instance and watch the source directory for changes.

-Inside Blender you have to start the polling operator with `F3 -> wm.start_polling`.
-You can stop the polling with `F3 -> wm.stop_polling`.
+Inside Blender you can click "Hot Reload" in the upper right corner to enable the hot reload polling.
+As long as that is active blender will automatically reload modules where any file inside the watched dirs is changed.
+You can stop the polling with the little X button besides the "Hot Reload" button.

 Any change that the runner detects is written to the `.hotreload` file as `last_change` field.
 When the `.hotreload` changes, the polling operator will reload the addons that have been configured in the `watched_dirs` config option.